Nicole Conn

-Nicole Conn (born October 29, 1959) is an American film director, producer, and screenwriter most famous for her debut feature, the lesbian love story Claire of the Moon (1992).
+Nicole Conn (born October 29, 1959) is an American film director, novelist, producer, and screenwriter most famous for her debut feature, the lesbian love story Claire of the Moon (1992).
 Her screenplay for Claire of the Moon was also released as a novel the following year.

+Early life and education

+Conn was born in Mesa, Arizona, and graduated from Elliot Business College in Portland, Oregon.

 Career

 Conn received a degree in business and began her filmmaking career with the goal of bringing non-mainstream screenplays to wider audiences.
 She is a co-founder of Preemie World, a website created to help connect NICU professionals and the parents of premature babies with resources and tools.

+In June 2023, Conn was on the Producers Guild of America’s Pride and Leadership virtual panel.